Architectural Dialogue has been catering for architectural enthusiasts coming to London since 1996.

 Mail to either of the following

-firstname.lastname@example.org for general costs for guiding and coaches, etc. (which basically means how much work do you want us to do).
+email@example.com for general costs for guiding and coaches, etc., or to

 "Thanks so much for a lovely tour of London a couple of weeks ago.
 Everyone from Byens Netværk loved your talk.

 We were just talking about your head set with speakers and were wondering where you got yours?
 I think that speakers like that would come in handy at many of our events in the City Network."
 Arrangementskoordinator, Byens Netværk.